-Take a glance at the Golf’s price relative to mid-spec rivals and you’ll see that it adopts a familiar semi-premium position in the market, splitting the difference between the Focus and A3 with neat precision.
+Take a glance at the Golf’s price relative to mid-spec rivals and you’ll see that it adopts a familiar semi-premium position in the market, splitting the difference between the Ford Focus and Audi A3 with neat precision.

 For fleet users, retention of almost 48 per cent of its showroom value puts the Golf on a level footing with the likes of the Mercedes A-class and Audi A3, beats the BMW 1-series, and should deliver competitive contract hire rates.